evanash16/CardGameLib/DESIGN.md

 * shuffle(int n) : shuffles the deck n times.
 If any cards are still in play, an exception should be thrown.
 * pick() &rarr; Card : picks on card and returns it.
 If there aren't enough cards remaining, an exception should be thrown.
 * pick(int n) &rarr; List<Card> : picks n cards and returns them.
 If there aren't enough cards remaining, an exception should be thrown.
-* discard(Card card): discards a card (this constitutes moving the card from `dealt` into `discarded`).
+* discard(Card card) : discards a card (this constitutes moving the card from `dealt` into `discarded`).
 If the card hasn't been dealt, an exception should be thrown.
-* discard(List<Card> cards): discards a list of cards.
+* discard(List<Card> cards) : discards a list of cards.
 If any of the cards haven't been dealt, an exception should be thrown.
+* getRemainingCardCount() &rarr; int : returns the number of cards remaining.

 # Evaluation